RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: LLM Prompt for RRG

 In the final step of generating the report with the LLM, an effective input prompt design is required to utilize the retrieved key phrases efficiently.
 Figures \ref{fig:RAG-prompt} and \ref{fig:multi-view-RAG-prompt} illustrate the input prompts for the LLM in different contexts: Figure \ref{fig:RAG-prompt} shows the prompt used when a single image, either frontal or lateral, is provided, whereas Figure \ref{fig:multi-view-RAG-prompt} illustrates the prompt for a two-view setting with both frontal and lateral images as input.
 For both prompts, the LLM is required to remove any comparative expressions or references to prior study, as such expressions are definitively hallucinations given that only the current radiology data is provided.

 In Figure \ref{fig:multi-view-RAG-prompt}, additional instructions are provided to integrate the retrieved key phrases from the two different view images into a cohesive and natural report.
 The system prompt directs the LLM to mention duplicate findings retrieved from both images only once.
 For any conflicting phrases between the frontal and lateral view images, the retrieval result from the frontal view image takes priority.
 This prioritization is based on the conventional perspective that the frontal view provides more critical information about the chest condition and includes more comprehensive diagnostic details compared to the lateral view.
-This assumption is also supported by our experimental results in Table \ref{tab:multi-image-comparison-radgraph}, as discussed in Section \ref{subsec:multi-view-rrg}.